zeren-li/zeren-li-webite/content/publication/li_yu_party_mobility/index.md

 publication: ""
 publication_short: ""

-abstract: This paper analyzes the distortionary effect of political career incentives on fiscal extraction.
-We argue that competitive promotion tournaments distort public officials’ career incentives, leading to excessive tax extraction efforts.
-We empirically estimate the magnitude of distortion by exploiting two institutional designs for political selection in China, the age threshold for promotion and regulated term limits.
-We find that a promotion tournament becomes more intense when prefectural party leaders enter their last promotion-eligible term (at 50-55 years old).
-Given fierce competition for career advancement, prefectural party leaders extract excessive fiscal revenue to demonstrate their competence, but they do not enhance economic performance or redistribution efforts.
+abstract: This study analyses a mechanism to explain how internal mobility in the dominant party enhances authoritarian resilience.
+We argue that authoritarian leaders incentivize their political agents to advance economic development by using age-based promotion and retirement rules.
+We empirically examine our theoretical claim using China's cadre rejuvenation policy, which rewards younger leaders with more opportunities for career advancement.
+Drawing on panel data for prefectural party secretaries who were in office at some point between 2003 and 2012, we show that the principle of youthful rejuvenation leads the Party to grant more promotions to party leaders who enter office at a younger age than to their older counterparts.
+Under such an incentive scheme, the regions served by younger entrants into the officialdom have better economic performance than those served by older entrants, holding ability and other individual characteristics constant.

-summary: R&R at *Studies in Comparative International Development*
+summary: Under Review
 tags:
 - Source Themes
 featured: false